 Use Quote and Semicolon to cycle through the various profile signatures until the lines (sound frequency peaks) between the two profiles correspond.
 Finally use Return to classify the contact as the class you've identified when confident the profiles are a match.
-Alternatively you may LEFT CLICK the left portion of the profile, LEFT CLICK the right portion of the profile or LEFT CLICK the centre portion of the profile.
+Alternatively you may LEFT CLICK the arrows and checkbox..